cgund98/cloud-render/docs/guides/creating-service-account.md

 # Creating an AWS service account

-Creating a service account is probably the most difficult part of the installation process, but have no worries!
+Creating a service account is probably the most difficult part of the setup process, but have no worries!
 This guide will walk you through the process step-by-step.

 The steps can be summarized with:
 1. Logging into the AWS console.